-- 53.a: A discount rate of 6% was used in the valuation. - 53.b: We assumed that all contributions are from the employer. - 53.c: We used historic 16 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
-We offset the expected investment return by investment expenses of 25 basis points. - 53.d: The interest assumption does not reflect a municipal bond rate. - 53.e: Not applicable.
+- 53.a: A discount rate of 5.3% was used in the valuation.
+The interest rate used in the prior valuation was 6%. - 53.b: We assumed that all contributions are from the employer. - 53.c: We used historic 15 year real rates of return for each asset class along with our assumed long-term inflation assumption to set the discount rate.
+We offset the expected investment return by investment expenses of 33 basis points. - 53.d: The interest assumption does not reflect a municipal bond rate. - 53.e: Not applicable.